Diocese of Lafayette in Louisiana: 1800 to 1900

-1918 to 1950
+1900 to 1950

 Pope Benedict XV erected the Roman Catholic Diocese of Lafayette in Louisiana on January 11, 1918, with territory taken from the Archdiocese of New Orleans.
 The pope named Monsignor Jules Jeanmard of New Orleans as the first bishop of the new diocese.
 Jeanmard designated Saint John's Church in Lafayette as the cathedral.

 In March 1923, a crowd in Lafayette was on the verge of starting a race riot after being incited by the Ku Klux Klan.
 Jeanmard persuaded the people to return home.
 In 1924, Jeanmard opened St. Mary's Orphanage in Lafayette.
 That same year, he requested that the Sisters of the Most Holy Sacrament move their motherhouse from New Orleans to Lafayette.
 He assisted them in building the retreat wing of their convent.

-Jeanmard assisted the Newman Club of Southwestern Louisiana Industrial Institute in buying land and building a clubhouse at the institute in 1929.
+Jeanmard assisted the Newman Club of Southwestern Louisiana Industrial Institute in Lafayette with buying land and building a clubhouse at the institute in 1929.

 In 1934, Jeanmard welcomed the first African-American priests into the diocese.
 The bishop established a number of separate parishes for African-Americans.
 With funding from Sister Katharine Drexel, Jeanmard helped establish several rural schools for African-Americans in the diocese.

 The Discalced Carmelites moved into the Monastery of Mary, Mother of Grace, their new convent in Lafayette, in 1936.
 In 1938, Jeanmard opened the Our Lady of the Oaks Retreat House in Grand Coteau.
 In 1948, Jeanmard established the Immaculata Minor Seminary in Lafayette, a high school/college program for teenage boys entering the priesthood.